kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.0.11 =
+* Adds filters for "Sort/Nested View" and "Default" labels.

 = 3.0.10 =
 * Fixes issue with translation file naming that was preventing plugin translations from loading.
 * Adds settings action to reset user preferences (toggled/visible pages).
 For clearing user meta that may has become unnormalized during site/other plugin updates, resulting in PHP errors in the listing view.